-Up until July 6, for safety deposit box access or all other needs, you may call your local branch to schedule an appointment or schedule an appointment online.
+For safety deposit box access or all other needs, you may call your local branch to schedule an appointment or schedule an appointment online.
 We are committed to providing the service and support you depend on daily, and we are proactively implementing contingency plans that ensure all critical business functions can continue during this time.

 We will always post any changes in branch and office hours on our website, so please continue to check this page for any updates.